 I’m sure if you look in your local liquor store, there will be several different brands of vodka flavored like a caramel apple.
 So if you want to make it easy on yourself, go ahead and buy a bottle of caramel apple vodka, or caramel vodka, and combine it with apple juice and you’re done.
 But to me, that’s too easy and not very creative.
 And, I don’t know about you, but sometimes an entire bottle of a flavored vodka that is only used in one drink is just too much and sits.
 So for this martini I used regular Absolute Vodka, which I always have stocked in my bar.
 To get the caramel apple flavor I added apple cider, apple liqueur, and caramel ice cream syrup.
 I figured the ice cream syrup was pretty much just like flavored simple syrup.
 The apple liqueur I used is Berentzen Apple Liqueur.
 You could use Sour Apple Pucker if you like.
 For a comparison, I made one with Sour Apple Pucker and another with Berentzen Apple Liqueur.
-Both my husband and I preferred the Berentzen Apple Liqueur.
+I preferred the Berentzen Apple Liqueur.
 Sour apple pucker was a bit more…sour!
 But you could use it in a pinch, or any other brand of apple liqueur.

 Hope you enjoy all the goodies of Fall and my Caramel Apple-tini for your Hump Day Happy Hour!Print